-He is the Honorary Director of the IIPM Think Tank at IIPM, ranked as one of India’s topmost B-Schools - No.1 in Intellectual Impact, No.1 in Global Exposure, No.1 in CSR, No.4 Overall and in Industry Interface and No.6 in Placements as well as Quality of Faculty amongst all B-Schools in India.
+He is the Honorary Director of the IIPM Think Tank at IIPM, one of India’s leading entrepreneurial institutions.
+IIPM has been previously ranked as one of India’s topmost B-Schools - No.1 in Intellectual Impact, No.1 in Global Exposure, No.1 in CSR, No.4 Overall and in Industry Interface and No.6 in Placements as well as Quality of Faculty amongst all B-Schools in India.
 He teaches Leadership and National Economic Planning at IIPM.
 His public seminars on Leadership are a rage, with thousands attending them.
 Since 2001 he has been presenting annually a much watched “Alternative Budget” programme on TV, on the day before the budget is announced.
 The same has been aired on leading TV channels like Headlines Today, Zee News and India TV.
 As a budget specialist every year he is virtually on every other TV channel of India on the Day of the Annual Budget.

-He is also the founder of the Planman Group which has business interests in Consulting, Media & Entertainment; and is the Editor in Chief of The Sunday Indian –a news magazine at par with the best in the world.
-His firm, Planman Media, also brings out the leading business magazines Business & Economy, 4Ps Business & Marketing, The Human Factor and the leading career magazine MYOD (Make Your Own Destiny).
+He is also the founder of the Planman Group which has business interests in Consulting, Media & Entertainment; and is the Editor in Chief of DailyIndian.com.
+His firm, Daily Indian Media, also brings out the leading business magazines Business & Economy, 4Ps Business & Marketing and The Human Factor.

-He is the only Indian to author two management books-“Count Your Chickens Before They Hatch” and “Discover The Diamond in You” which have sold more than a million copies each.
-He is also the author of Planning India and the best-selling books - The Great Indian Dream, Thorns To Competition and Cult.
+He is the only Indian to author two management books-“Count Your Chickens Before They Hatch” and “Discover The Diamond in You” which have been #1 monster best-sellers.
+He is also the author of Planning India, Global Power Brands, Bollywood's 70 Most Iconic Power Brands and the best-selling books - The Great Indian Dream, Thorns To Competition and Cult.
 His book "Discover the Diamond in You" for which he got an unprecedented advance, became a record breaking best seller, selling 1, 00,000 copies in the first ten days itself!

 He is also the founder of the charity, Aurobindo Chaudhuri Memorial Great Indian Dream Foundation - started in memory of his brother in 2002.
 GIDF works in the areas of Health, Education, Employment and Environment.
-GIDF supports developmental activities in 2,000 villages, impacting millions of lives across more than 12 states in India wherein it runs primary schools, medical camps and medical vans, supports low cost open heart surgeries, does developmental and employment generation work through varied activities like women’s self help groups, donating sewing machines, building of check water dams, toilets, schools etc. Cricketing Icon Sachin Tendulkar has in past supported GIDF activities by lending his endorsement in GIDF ads and campaigns.
+GIDF has supported developmental activities in 2,000 villages, impacting millions of lives across more than 12 states in India through primary schools, medical camps and medical vans and has supported low cost open heart surgeries, developmental and employment generation work through varied activities like women’s self help groups, donating sewing machines, building of check water dams, toilets, schools etc. Cricketing Icon Sachin Tendulkar has in past supported GIDF activities by lending his endorsement in GIDF ads and campaigns.